 Dates, co-Chairs and Honorees are set for major AFIPO events to celebrate and support the Israel Philharmonic in LA, NY and SF this fall.

-This October the AFIPO will host annual galas in New York and Los Angeles and a special musicale in San Francisco.
+This October the AFIPO will host annual galas in New York and Los Angeles and a special benefit in San Francisco.
 While each will be unique, chaired by that city’s business and cultural leaders, they all will share in celebrating the Israel Philharmonic Orchestra and supporting its educational programs.

 Each will also feature a performance by an ensemble of IPO musicians specially selected for these events by Maestro Zubin Mehta.